Migrating from COBOL with SQL to Java and C#

-A growing trend among COBOL applications is the transition from using VSAM files to SQL relational databases.
+A growing trend among COBOL applications has been the transition from using VSAM files to SQL relational databases.

 This shift has notably enhanced data maintenance capabilities and streamlined integration with non-COBOL applications.